How to Divide Hydrangeas

 - Water well: Give the new division a good soaking of water to help settle the soil and encourage the roots to establish themselves.
 Keep the soil consistently moist but not waterlogged.

-- Mulch: Add a layer of organic mulch, such as shredded leaves or bark chips, around the base of the new plant.
+- mulch: Add a layer of organic mulch, such as shredded leaves or bark chips, around the base of the new plant.
 This will help retain moisture in the soil and keep weeds at bay.

 - Monitor and care: Keep an eye on your newly replanted hydrangea divisions over the coming weeks and months.